nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Tasks can have any number of tags.
 > * If no priority is specified, the task will be of lowest priority.
 > * Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. 10-22-2017 1500.
-> * If no time is specified, the time will be the CURRENT time.
+> * If no start time is specified, the time will be the CURRENT time.
+> * If no end time is specified, the time will 2359.

 Examples:
 * `add exam from 10-22-2017 to 10-22-2016`